HomeICTSoftwareBrazil Video Conferencing Software Market

 Funds broadband expansion, reducing access barriers and boosting session volumes; ties grants to tool integrations, incentivizing scalable cloud options over on-premise.

-• October 2025: Qlik announced the launch of its new cloud region in Brazil that aligns with the nation’s General Data Protection Law, by enhances the operational efficiency of businesses and public institutions to operate their Qlik solutions.
+• October 2025: Qlik announced the launch of its new cloud region in Brazil that aligns with the nation’s General Data Protection Law, enhancing the operational efficiency of businesses and public institutions to operate their Qlik solutions.

 • September 2025: Google LLC showcased new technological updates in its “Google Cloud” that will bolster the adoption of Artificial Intelligence (AI) in public and private sector organizations.